 Revenue is measured at the fair value of the consideration received or receivable, taking into account contractually defined terms of payment.
-It comprises of invoice value of goods including excise duty and after deducting discounts, volume rebates and applicable taxes on sale.
+It comprises of invoice value of goods after deducting discounts, volume rebates and applicable taxes on sale.
 It also excludes value of self-consumption.